Click on the links within this brief outline for first hand accounts by

 The Royal Navy recommissioned Versatile in 1939 and she was deployed with the 11th Destroyer Flotilla for convoy defence duty in the Southwestern Approaches based at Plymouth.
-In May 1940 – the month in which her pennant number was changed to I32 – Versatile was detached from convoy duty and assigned to operations related to the evacuation of Allied personnel from the Netherlands, Belgium, and France.
+In May 1940 – the month in which her pennant number was changed from D32 to I32 – Versatile was detached from convoy duty and assigned to operations related to the evacuation of Allied personnel from the Netherlands, Belgium, and France.
 On 12 May 1940 she ran aground on the Dutch coast but was towed off by the destroyer Walpole.
-Early on 13 May 1940, Versatile arrived off the Hook of Holland to take part in Operation Ordnance, the evacuation of Allied personnel from that port.
+Early on 13 May 1940, Versatile took part in Operation Ordnance, the evacuation of Allied personnel from the Hook of Holland, with HMS Malcolm, Windsor and Vivien.
 That evening, she was escorting the destroyer Hereward, upon which Queen Wilhelmina of the Netherlands was embarked for passage to Breskens, when German aircraft attacked at 20:45 hours.
 One bomb struck Versatile's upper deck, flooding her engine room, killing nine men, wounding a third of her crew and leaving her dead in the water.
 This is described by the grand daughter of an anonymous stoker who served in HMS Versatile from 11 April 1940 to 29 September 1942.
 The destroyer HMS Janus (F53) towed her to Sheerness, England, for repairs.

 After completing repairs in June 1940, Versatile was assigned to the 21st Destroyer Flotilla at Sheerness and began convoy duty in the English Channel and Southwestern Approaches.
 On 27 June 1940, about 150 nautical miles west of Ushant, France, she rescued 13 of the 40 survivors of the Royal Navy special service vessel HMS Cape Howe, operating under the cover name RFA Prunella to conceal its identity as a submarine decoy vessel or "Q-ship", which the German submarine U-28 sunk on 21 June 1940 with the loss of 56 lives.